Zander-M/ST_Gaussian_PRM/src/swarm_prm/solvers/macro/teg/README.md

-# Time Expanded Graph
+# Time Expanded Graph Two Phase

-This is the base implementation of Time Expanded Graph.
+This is a two-phased Time Expanded Graph search.
+We first find a min-timestep solution using max flow on incrementing Time Expanded Graph.
+After finding a valid solution, we fixed the current TEG and flow graph and try to find a min cost flow based on the current solution to minimize the transport cost.

 When used for multi-swarm planning, current swarm can use a node used by previous swarm if the capacity of a node's capacity is not exhausted.